utap2/utap2/docs/rst/installation.rst

 The application should be installed on a Linux server.

 If the server supports LSF or PBS cluster, it is recommended to run UTAP pipelines on the cluster in order to improve computational efficiency.
-Otherwise, if the server does not support LSF or PBS cluster, the UTAP pipelines will need to be executed locally.
+Otherwise, if the server does not support LSF cluster, the UTAP pipelines will need to be executed locally.

 The host server and/or each compute node in the relevant queue(s) requires ~40GB of RAM memory and ~25 GB available in temp folder (the default temp directory is /tmp but it can be modified with SINGULARITY_TMP_DIR in optional_parameters file below).